aonanj/rubber-grips-road/README.md

        * Indicates optimal surface temperature to maintain tire grip at the contact patch.
      * **Red**: 185℉ < first value
        * Indicates tire surface temperature rapidly approaching overheating at which tire grip at the contact patch is again reduced.
-  6. The microcontroller instructs the LCD display to present the second value.
+  6. Microcontroller instructs the LCD display to present the second value.
 Second value presented in one of:
      * **Red**: 40℉ ≤  second value
        * Indicates ambient temperature is low enough that tire grip at the contact patch is significantly reduced and traction loss is highly likely at most lean angles.
      * **Yellow**: 40℉ < second value ≤ 60℉